trap-representation/Chlore/lib/README.md

-The source files here are implementation-dependent.
-These are put here as examples.
+The source files may vary depending on the implementation.